This is a Jazz arrangement of the popular carol, the first verse is as one would expect but the second should give the audience a surprise.View Score

 I wrote this piece in 2004 for an amateur choir I was conducting at the time.
 Unfortunately they struggled a little with it due to the number of parts it splits into so in the end we didn’t perform it and so far it has not been performed.
 So if anyone fancies giving it a…

 I have always been interested in Folk Music and I also have a rather unfortunate habit of buying instruments, whilst not always learning to play them properly.
 In order to actually get on with learning to play properly I have been recording a bit of Irish folk lately which is great fun and in an attempt to improve my tin whistle playing I have recorded a couple of tracks.

-People are always sating that these days you need video and as I am also into such things – but as you will see definitely not professionally – I thought I would have a go.
-So here is my first attempt at shooting a music video for my track “A Wild Night”
+People are often pointing out that these days, you really need video in your portfolio.
+So, as I am also into such things – but as you will see, definitely not professionally – I thought I would have a go.
+Here is my first attempt at shooting a music video for my track “A Wild Night”

 I thought it was time for some unaccompanied folk.